IoanHadarean/CookBook-project/Readme.md

 1. A thing can be added to the website is a functionality for saving progress when the user tries to add a recipe.
 2. Another functionality that can be implemented is to allow the admin to approve user recipes in order to add them to the database recipes.
-3. Website design can be improved and CSS fixes can also be made.(It's admittable that the website creator is not particularly good with colurs, design and CSS.)
+3. Website design can be improved and CSS fixes can also be made.
 4. Pages on screen resizing should look much better, but since the project focused more on functionalities, this aspect was neglected.
 5. The Python code could be better structured with the help of classes.
 6. A comments section (that also contains likes and dislikes) can be added to each recipe so users can post their opinions.
 7. A chat could be added so that users could interact with each other.
 8. A remember me functionality can be added for login, as well as reset password.\
-Note: the creator of the website is planning to implement all these functionalities in the future.